knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="createactivity"></a>
 # **CreateActivity**
-> ModelRepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc CreateActivity (ModelRepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc activityResource)
+> ActivityResource CreateActivity (ActivityResource activityResource)

 Create an activity